 This is not an easy time, for anyone.
+While we are back on campus, there are times students and faculty cannot attend class in-person.
+And we are still working through a pandemic.
 There are some good insights and tips to remind us that we are human and our capacity is not unlimited, so be compassionate (to others and yourself!).
 Here are some thoughts from the higher education world and beyond (maybe not quite as far away as the photo of Earth on this page, but it does give perspective!)…

 Recover the Joy of Teaching – Chronicle of Higher Education – tips for remote teaching as well as reminding us of the stuff we’ve always loved about teaching